wwwted/MySQL-HOWTOs/howtos/audit57.md

 |              | update	              | Table update statements, such as UPDATE                            |

 Let's create some more filters and things will be a bit clearer hopefully, we will now create a filter that only filters out connection events and assign this filter to a user named 'joe'@'localhost'.
-Firts we need to create the acocunt 'joe'@localhost
+First we need to create the acocunt 'joe'@localhost
 ```

 ```